 Another terrific feature is Word Flow.
 This feature learns the words you use most when texting and suggests a list of possible next words in the sentence.
 This speeds up and simplifies the text messaging experience.
 Also, with Local Scout on Windows Phone, you get personalized recommendations to help you find great nearby restaurants and shops nearby.
 Lastly, the Windows Phone Store now has more than 120,000 popular apps, including Pandora, which is offering one year of ad-free music beginning early in 2013.

 Windows Phone 8 will be running on beautiful devices from Nokia, HTC and Samsung, and in the U.S., AT&T, T-Mobile and Verizon expect to roll out their Nokia and HTC models in November.

-Visit the Microsoft Store website at www.microsoftstore.com to check out the phones for yourself.
+Visit your local Microsoft Store in Los Angeles or online at www.microsoftstore.com to check out the phones for yourself.
 Microsoft Stores carry every phone available in the U.S., and every color can be ordered through the Microsoft website.